leshikus/longwar/README.md

 # Enlightment Circle
 This is the updated version of the previous template.
 Added more AI and human cities, added Town Portals.
 Recommended generator settings: "Giant" map, "No" water, "Strong" monsters.

-# Pleease Spare my Implings
+# Please Spare my Implings
 Swapped underground and surface planes to ensure DD connectivity of the second plane.

 # Plans